ludwhe/ludwhe.github.io/_drafts/virtualization-on-linux.md

 computer hardware and its constant optimization, it is becoming easier than ever for anyone interested enough to create fast, useful virtual machines.

-Maybe you run Linux but want to be able to play games (which don't already work on [Proton](https://github.com/ValveSoftware/Proton) or plain [WineHQ](https://www.winehq.org/)).
+Maybe you run Linux but want to be able to play games (which do not already work on [Proton](https://github.com/ValveSoftware/Proton) or plain [WineHQ](https://www.winehq.org/)).
 Maybe you want to isolate processes on your computer for security purposes.
 Maybe you just find it interesting to try out ;